 If hiking isn’t accessible to you or you want to experience the views without the hiking, you can also drive into the reserve and take in the views just off the central parking lot.

 Visit the Embarcadero & The USS Midway Museum

 Map It: 849 W Harbor Dr, San Diego, CA 92101 | Phone: (619) 544-9600 | Museum Website | Hours: 10 am – 5 pm daily | Entrance: $26, adults, $18 under 12 and veterans | 👉 Check Out Tours of the USS Midway and San Diego Bay on Viator

 The Embarcadero is a walkway that runs along the San Diego harbor near downtown.
-It showcases the naval and maritime history of San Diego and is definitely one of the more famous things to do in San Diego.
+It showcases the naval and maritime history of San Diego and is definitely one of the top things to do in San Diego.

 The USS Midway Museum calls the Embarcadero home, which consists of 10 acres worth of exhibits and 30 restored aircraft all housed on a retired aircraft carrier ship harbored at the Navy Pier.

 While wandering the harborfront, you’ll also find Seaport Village, a colorful assortment of shops and seafood restaurants looking out over the harbor.